guritso/slash-bot-template/README.md

 ![](https://i.imgur.com/JIpedAR.jpg)

-To remove the command that we just added we just use `delete` like `add` command:
+To remove the PING command we just need to use `delete` like `add` command:

 ![](https://i.imgur.com/V3Foc5m.jpg)
 > This doesn't change anything in json file!